gutiluis/techdegree_project_4/README.md

+# sqlalchemy script to make a db with an instance of a model class considering a csv file

-python -m venv env
+- python -m venv env

-source env/bin/activate
+- source env/bin/activate

-pip install sqlalchemy
+- pip install sqlalchemy

+- python3 app.py